AndreaCignoni/pands-project/README.md

 4. petal width in cm;
 4. class: Iris Setosa; Iris Versicolour; Iris Virginica

-In order to display stats about data set, I have used function *df.describe()*: sum of *count*, *mean*, *std*, *min* and *maximum* in cm of each sepal and petal, lenght and width.
-The type of data stored in the file showed that the measure in cm were stored in *float64* and the species were objects.
+In order to display stats about data set, I have used the function *df.describe()* that shows the sum of *count*, *mean*, *std*, *min* and *maximum* in cm of each sepal and petal, lenght and width.The type of data stored in the file showed that the measure in cm were stored in *float64* format and the species were objects.
 This information were retrieved with function *df.info*.
-To visualize the number of samples of each class : *df['class'].value_count*.
+To visualize the number of samples of each class is *df['class'].value_count*.
 For each class the data set presents 50 samples

 **PREPROCESSING THE DATA SET**

+*Preprocessing data* removes missing or inconsistent data values resulting from human or computer error, which can improve the accuracy and quality of a dataset, making it more reliable.
+It makes data consistent.
+This helps to get rid of unhelpful parts of the data and transforms the data into a format that is more easily and effectively processed in data mining, machine learning and other data science tasks.
+This procedure was performed with the following functions:

 *check for null values*
 df.isnull().sum()= no null values